Sigma Zoom-Master 1:2.8-4 f=35-70mm. Repair and Adaptation for Nikon F

 Carefully set all these parts in place, aperture ring, washer, and bayonet.

 Turn the screws

-The old screws from the lens mount Canon FD, which are now kept it long, and I took the other shorter.
-Same way with this mount, when it was dismantled.
+The old screws from the lens mount Canon FD are now kept long, and I took the other shorter.
+Same way with this mount when it was dismantled.
 Everything is now our lens is ready to shoot.
-Here is review and sample photos of Sigma Zoom-Master 1:2.8-4 f=35-70mm
+Here are review and sample photos of Sigma Zoom-Master 1:2.8-4 f=35-70mm